 Through a multi-pronged approach with private landowners, federal land managers, and ONDA, the situation will become significantly improved in the upper stretches of the river.
 ONDA is working to seek Wilderness protection for the WSA, as well as improved grazing practices within the river corridor portion of the WSA which is a designated Area of Critical Environmental Concern.
 In addition, ONDA has engaged with a private landowner who owns a large section of river frontage which borders the Wilderness Study Area.
 The landowner has removed all grazing from this sizable property (the “Jake Place”), and has partnered with ONDA to help with this important restoration effort.
 This trip continues a large-scale multi-year effort to completely revegetate the several miles of riparian habitat within the private land.

 The main objective of this trip is to plant about 2,500 willows and cottonwoods.
 These species can be planted by burying a cutting, or “stick,” that was harvested by volunteers from a live tree in the winter and stored in a cooler until it is time to plant it.
-This year, many of the sticks will be deep planted in pre-augured holes.
-Others will be planted into a pilot hole created by banging in a metal pike with a mallet.
-We will construct simple cages and exclosure fences around our plants to protect them from browse until they get established.
-In addition, we will be installing cardboard weed mat around potted plants that were planted and fenced last fall.
+This year, the sticks will be deep planted in pre-augured holes.
+We will be planting within preexisting exclosure fences but will need to dismantle and re-construct small portions of these fences to allow the tractor to enter.

 View the map.

-- Saturday, May 4, 8 a.m. to 4 p.m.: A full day of planting at the work site, a short walk from camp.
+- Friday and Saturday, May 2-3, 8 a.m. to 4 p.m.: A full day of planting at the work site, a short walk from camp.

 - Sunday, May 5, 8 a.m.: We can head home mid-morning.